 A visit to the John Deere world headquarters served as an unmatched opportunity for business students

 It has an internationally-recognizable green and yellow color combination, facilities in more than 30 countries, and a history of opening the Midwest to wide-scale productive agriculture.
 John Deere is as committed to those linked to the land as BVU professors are committed to providing hands-on, value-added student learning.
-In April 2018, 35 BVU business students and three professors earned themselves a temporary seat in the Deere executive headquarters’ board room.
+Last year, 35 BVU business students and three professors earned themselves a temporary seat in the Deere executive headquarters’ board room.
 Affordable opportunities like this are common and limitless at BVU!

 BVU’s School of Science Stine Endowment